 There must be a minimum of two Coolamatong staff for this activity, the Boat Master and General Purpose Hand.
-The deckhand will have experience and training in line with Maritime Safety Victoria's guidelines regarding crewing a boat.
+The deckhand will hold a current Bronze Medallion and have experience and training in line with Maritime Safety Victoria's guidelines regarding crewing a boat.